CERT-Polska/mwdb-core/docs/setup-and-configuration.rst

 For first installation we recommend to install everything in current folder via ``3`` option.
 If you want to install MWDB system-wide or locally for user: choose ``1`` or ``2``.

-Then, type connection string for PostgreSQL database.
-Database must be online and reachable at the time of configuration.
+Then, input the connection string for PostgreSQL database.
+The database must be online and reachable at the time of configuration.
 After that, you will be asked for path for uploads and instance base URL.
-If default value is just ok, press Enter:
+If the default value is ok, press Enter:

 .. code-block::